cozy/cozy-stack/docs/important-changes.md

 This section will list important changes to the stack or its usage, and migration procedures if any is needed.

+## Mars 2024: Routes for PDF

+The deprecated routes for getting the icon or preview of a PDF file has been removed.

+You should use the thumbnails instead.

 ## December 2023: Iterations for PBKDF2 increased

 We have increased the number of PBKDF2 iterations for new users to 650_000, and removed the exception for Edge as it now supports PBKDF2 via the subtle crypto API.